5 Fun Hikes in Santa Rosa

 Santa Rosa offers a wide variety of hotels, inns, B&Bs and other places to stay, from budget-friendly to luxurious.
 Here are four solid choices to base yourself for hiking excursions:

 Four-Diamond luxury hotel with an award-winning in-house restaurant (John Ash & Co.) and an on-site spa.
 Bocce ball court, in-room fireplaces, pool, fitness facility, business center.

-Budget-friendly, free continental breakfast, heated swimming pool and jacuzzi, workout room, free wifi, pet-friendly.
+Budget-friendly, free continental breakfast, heated swimming pool and hot tub, workout room, free WiFi, pet-friendly.